cachpachios/container-infra/README.md

 ## Components

-- **nodemanager**: The main service that manages the lifecycle of microVMs and configures networking etc.
+- **nodemanager**: The main service that manages the lifecycle of microVMs and configures networking etc. Runs as a gRPC service.
-- **nodeagent**: The init system that runs inside the microVM.
-It is responsible for fetching the container layers, setting up the environment and executing the container.
+- **nodeagent**: The init system that runs inside each microVM.
+Responsible for fetching the container layers, setting up the environment and executing the container.
 - **nodecli**: A debug command line utility for interacting with the nodemanager service over gRPC.
+- **proto**: The protobuf definitions for the nodemanager gRPC service.

 ## Setting up development environment